 - TransPerfect Global, Inc. v.
 MotionPoint: As trial counsel for TransPerfect in a multi-patent infringement case in the Northern District of California related to website translation technologies, won a complete jury verdict finding MotionPoint’s three patents invalid and not infringed, TransPerfect’s patent valid and infringed by MotionPoint, and awarding TransPerfect more than US$1 million in damages.
 Verdict named by the Daily Journal as a 2013 Top Plaintiffs' Verdict by Impact.

 - Eolas v.
 Google et al.*: Trial counsel for Google and YouTube in a Tyler, Texas (E.D.
 Tx.) patent infringement action in which Eolas and the University of California claimed ownership of the “interactive web.”
-Included cross-examination of one of the alleged inventors of the asserted patents on behalf of all defendants.
 The jury invalidated all asserted claims after deliberating for just 2.5 hours, defeating claims for hundreds of millions in damages, as well as injunctive relief.

 - Intellectual Ventures v.
 Capital One: Trial counsel for Capital One in two five-patent infringement actions brought by IV in E.D.
 Virginia and Maryland.
 In the Virginia action, won a complete victory at the district court, culminated by summary judgment invalidating IV’s last two patents under § 101 three weeks before trial.
 The Maryland action is currently pending.